ISISComputingGroup/ibex_developers_manual/Beckhoff-testing.md

 ## Building, simulating and testing the code
 <details>
 <summary>You may need to disable some windows features, such as Hyper-V, Windows Hypervisor Platform etc.
-For reference, here is a working setup and its features: </summary>
+For reference, here is a working setup and its features (click to expand) </summary>

 ![windows features](https://user-images.githubusercontent.com/14823767/149163247-309eb8de-41d4-4a06-b9ff-9009865ab340.png)